 There are many different kinds of avalanches and each has its own characteristics.
 Most Level 1 avalanche classes cover these various avalanche problems.
 For a quick tutorial, click HERE.

 For each problem, we tell you both graphically and in text, where you will find the problem by aspect and elevation, the characteristics of the problem including how easy it is to trigger, its size and distribution, and whether or not it is becoming more or less dangerous.

 The aspect-elevation rose is a powerful way to understand the general avalanche pattern in a glance by aspect (the direction a slope faces) and elevation.

-These blue-and-grey roses are what we call "locator roses" meaning that they show you the general aspect and elevation where you will MOST LIKELY find the avalanche problem, not all the places where you might find it.
-The blue areas indicate where this avalanche problem likely exists and the grey areas indicate where it likely is absent.
+These grey-and-white roses are what we call "locator roses" meaning that they show you the general aspect and elevation where you will MOST LIKELY find the avalanche problem, not all the places where you might find it.
+The grey areas indicate where this avalanche problem likely exists and the white areas indicate where it likely is absent.

 Likelihood of Triggering means the probability that a single person will trigger that type of avalanche in the terrain specified.

 Size means the size of the avalanche.
 Small avalanches are D1 in size or not quite large enough to bury a person unless other factors like terrain traps contribute to magnify the consequences of the avalanche.
 Large avalanches are D2 avalanches meaning that they can bury or injury people.
 Very large avalanches are D3 avalanches that can bury and destroy a car, damage a truck, destroy a small building or break a few trees.
 Historic avalanches are D4 and D5 avalanches that can destroy a railway car, large truck, several buildings, a small village, or a forest area up to 40 hectares.